frogman/openshift-cli-cheatsheet/README.md

 ```
 oc adm create USER_NAME       # create a user
 oc adm add-role-to-user ROLE_NAME USERNAME -n PROJECT_NAME
-                              # add role to a user
+                              # add cluster role to a user
                               # add-role-to-group - to add role to a group
+                              # add-cluster-role-to-user - to add cluster role to a user
+                              # add-cluster-role-to-group - to add cluster role to a group
 eg:
 oc adm add-role-to-user edit demo-user -n demo-project
 oc adm policy add-cluster-role-to-user cluster-admin develoer